little-book-of/algorithms/books/en-US/book.md

 }
 ```

 #### Why It Matters

 Algorithmic paradigms give you patterns for design:

-- Greedy: when local choices lead to global optimum- Divide & Conquer: when the problem splits naturally- Dynamic Programming: when subproblems overlap
+- Greedy: when local choices lead to a global optimum
+- Divide and Conquer: when the problem splits naturally
+- Dynamic Programming: when subproblems overlap

 Once you recognize a problem's structure, you'll instantly know which mindset fits best.

-Think of paradigms as *templates for reasoning* ,  not just techniques, but philosophies.
+Think of paradigms as templates for reasoning, not just techniques but philosophies.

 #### Try It Yourself

 1. Write a greedy algorithm to make change using coins [1, 3, 4] for amount 6.
 Does it work?
 2. Implement merge sort using divide and conquer.
 3. Solve Fibonacci both ways (naive vs DP) and compare speeds.
-4. Can you think of a real-life task you solve greedily?
+4. Think of a real-life task you solve greedily.

-Learning paradigms is like learning styles of thought ,  once you know them, every problem starts to look familiar.
+Learning paradigms is like learning styles of thought.
+Once you know them, every problem starts to look familiar.

 ### 5. Recurrence Relations

-Every time you break a problem into smaller subproblems, you create a recurrence ,  a mathematical way to describe how the total cost grows.
+Every time you break a problem into smaller subproblems, you create a recurrence, a mathematical way to describe how the total cost grows.

 Recurrence relations are the backbone of analyzing recursive algorithms.
 They tell us how much time or space an algorithm uses, based on the cost of its subproblems.

 #### What Is a Recurrence?

-A recurrence relation expresses ( T(n) ), the total cost for input size ( n ), in terms of smaller instances.
+A recurrence relation expresses $T(n)$, the total cost for input size $n$, in terms of smaller instances.

-Example:
-For merge sort:
+Example (Merge Sort):

 $$
 T(n) = 2T(n/2) + O(n)
 $$

 That means:

-- It divides the problem into 2 halves (2T(n/2))- Merges results in O(n) time
+- It divides the problem into 2 halves ($2T(n/2)$)
+- Merges results in $O(n)$ time

-You'll often see recurrences like:
+You will often see recurrences like:

-- ( T(n) = T(n - 1) + O(1) )- ( T(n) = 2T(n/2) + O(n) )- ( T(n) = T(n/2) + O(1) )
+- $T(n) = T(n - 1) + O(1)$
+- $T(n) = 2T(n/2) + O(n)$
+- $T(n) = T(n/2) + O(1)$

 Each one represents a different structure of recursion.

 #### Example 1: Simple Linear Recurrence